VoidcloudGuru/DataScience/DSmachine_learning/Titanic_survivers_project/README.md

 ## Results

 - Both the models acquired the same accuracy 0.81 (81%)

-- But they both performed slightly different from their precision, recall and f1-score results.
-The Logistic Regression model performed slitly better than the Random Forest Classifier
+- Both models performed slightly different from their precision, recall and f1-score results.
+- The Logistic Regression model performed slightly better overall.
-  - The results were highly influenced by the sex feature.
-The sex highly determined the survival of the passengers on the titanic.
+- Model predictions were strongly influenced by the Sex feature.

 ## **Insights**
-* People who did not survive are more than those that survived the disaster.
+* More people died than survived.
-* More female passengers likely survived than male passengers
+* Female passengers had higher survival rates than male passengers.
-* People in higher class were more priotized than people in other classes
+* Passengers in higher class were more likely to survive than passengers in other classes.

 ## How to run